oceanprotocol/docs/content/tutorials/marketplace-fees.md

 ### Ocean Community fee

 Ocean's smart contract collects the **Ocean Community fee** during a swap operation.
 These fees are reinvested in community projects via Ocean DAO and other initiatives.
-Currently, this fee is set to 0 (as long as either Ocean or H20 are used as the base token in the market) in the smart contract but can be updated by the Ocean Protocol foundation.
+Currently, this fee is set to 0.1% (as long as either Ocean or H20 are used as the base token in the market) in the smart contract but can be updated by the Ocean Protocol foundation.

-Whereas a fee of 0.1% is applicable on all swaps using another token as the base token.
+Whereas a fee of 0.2% is applicable on all swaps using another token as the base token.

 ### Provider fee

 Provider is a component of Ocean Protocol's ecosystem which facilitates data consumption, starts compute jobs, encrypts DDOs, and decrypts DDOs.
 Provider also validates if the user can access a particular data asset or service.
 To know more about Provider, click [here](https://github.com/oceanprotocol/provider).

-Provider fees are paid to the individual or organization running their Provider instance whenever a user consumes a data asset or swaps a datatoken for a basetoken.
+Provider fees are paid to the individual or organization running their Provider instance whenever a user consumes a data asset or swaps a datatoken for a base token.
 These fees can be set to an absolute amount, and the receiver can also decide which token to receive the fees in - they don't have to be in the same currency used in the consuming market.

 Provider fee can also be used to charge for computing resources.
 Based on the compute resources needed to run an algorithm in the Compute-to-Data environment, a consumer can choose the amount to pay according to their needs.